 The occupants of two homes on Evandale Avenue also have a cause for concern after the Environmental Protection Agency recently reported that their homes had elevated levels of TCE in the indoor air.
-The homes, exact addresses withheld, now have ventilation systems running at all hours to keep the vapors at bay.
+The homes, exact addresses withheld, will have ventilation systems running at all hours to keep the vapors at bay.

 Short-term exposure risks

 Siegel raised the concern about short-term exposure after a local EPA official said last week that TCE's potential health concern comes from long-term exposure and a Google spokesperson told the Voice "The health of our Googlers was not put at risk in any way at any time."